 Soak up the sun and the views of the Isle of Wight on Bournemouth’s golden sands.
-There’s so much to do on Bournemouth’s beaches from hiring a volleyball court to spot couples wed in a beach hut.
+There’s so much to see and do, from hiring a volleyball court to spotting couples getting married in a beach hut.

 TOP TIP: Check out Dorset’s many food fairs and farmers' markets, and stock up with the finest and freshest locally-sourced produce.